 The loss of Holcim and its cement making activity in late 2016 will be a major blow to the economy.
 Not only will the District lose many direct jobs, but also many indirect jobs in enterprises that have supplied Holcim with services.
-Westport harbour will lose its major large boat customer.
-It has been agreed to retain the Kawatiri Dredge and Bob Gower pilot vessel whilst further revenue opportunities are explored by Westport Harbour Ltd. Council will also investigate the flood risk and how this can be mitigated cost-effectively with the West Coast Regional Council.
+Westport harbour will lose its major large boat customer and consequently the need to operate a dredge.